huggingface/blog/deploy-tfserving-kubernetes.md

 containers. `requests.cpu` is the minimal amount of CPU resources to make the container work correctly set by operators.
 Here 800m means 80% of the whole CPU resource.
-So, HPA monitors the average CPU utilization out of the sum of `requests.cpu` across all pods to make scaling decisions.
+So, HPA monitors the average CPU utilization out of the sum of `requests.cpu` across all Pods to make scaling decisions.

 Besides Kubernetes specific configuration, you can specify TensorFlow